isaacrosdail/resume-site/README.md

 # Interactive Resume Site
 Website built using Flask/SQL to showcase my skills, projects, and experience.
+To showcase:
+- Copy of Resume
+- Translation portfolio
+- ??

 ## Description
 A responsive, interactive website built with Flask and SQL that functions as a digital resume to showcase my professional skills, projects, and experience with software development.